“You, my brothers and sisters, were called to be free. But do not use your freedom to indulge the flesh; rather, serve one another humbly in love.”

 With over eight years in the military nonprofit space, Meg laces up as the organization’s “Chief Elf” ensuring military families receive gifts and assistance during the holidays through Boot Campaign’s Santa Boots program, as well as spearheads our grant writing efforts and assists in stewarding corporate partnerships.

-“Both of my grandfathers served during a time when they, and their families that were left behind while they deployed, were on their own without groups to support them.
+“Both of my grandfathers served during a time when they, and their families who were left behind while they deployed, were on their own without groups to support them.
 Now, there is Boot Campaign.
 Serving those who are risking their lives overseas for us to be free in our homeland and their families through Boot Campaign is the least we can do.”

 Lydia is part of a Gold Star family and her patriotic bloodline runs deep.
 Her paternal grandfather served as a pilot in the Navy and was KIA in Vietnam.
 Her maternal grandfather served in the Korean War.
 This rich heritage of sacrificial service allowed Lydia to pursue her passion to give back to those who served with keen knowledge of the difficulties her own family endured coming home from war.